• Skip to primary navigation

 If you’d like to print a copy to share, please click here: Color or Print-friendly

-(Please be sure to include the copyright information.
+(Please be sure to include the copyright information when sharing.
 We put a lot of work into creating these resources for you.
 Thanks!)

 What strategies have you used with clients struggling with stress and anxiety?